 You may say “so what? $87,600 is not so bad”.
 There are three problems:

 - She’s trading a lot of her time for the money.
-In this case, her income is basically the same as someone making $20 per hour but without the benefits and overtime (not counting the cost of raw materials).
+In this case, her income is basically the same as someone making $20 per hour but without the benefits and overtime pay (not to mention she has to pay for the cost of raw materials).

-- It takes away her ability to develop other income streams.
-As she spends more and more time with this income stream, it also robs her of time that she could be spending on something else.
+- It takes away her ability to develop other income sources.
+As she spends more and more time with this business, it also robs her of time that she could be spending on something else.

-- There’s a limit on how much she could earn from this income stream.
+- There’s a limit on how much she could earn from this business.
 The minute you are trading time for money, you are limiting yourself to a finite potential.

-As you embark on your alternative income journey, it’s a useful exercise to imagine yourself being extremely successful with whatever you’re doing and visualize the bottlenecks that could stunt your growth.
+As you embark on your income building journey, it’s a useful exercise to imagine yourself being extremely successful at whatever you’re doing and visualize the bottlenecks that could stunt your growth.
 In this case, it’s time.

 The Scalability Solutions

-Of course there are several options that my friend has to solve her business scalability issue:
+Of course there are several options that my friend could implement to solve her business scalability issue:

 - Choose a different business altogether.
 It’s not the best or the worst option, but it’s an option.
-She could always find something that’s more passive, or consume less time.
+She could always find something that is more passive and consumes less time.

 - Increase her efficiency.
-If she doesn’t want to outsource, or couldn’t find someone to do the work for less, her other option is to find a way to reduce the amount of time it takes for her to create each widget.
+If she doesn’t want to outsource or couldn’t find someone to do the work for less, her other option is to find a way to reduce the amount of time it takes for her to create each unit.

-Does your income stream have a limiting factor?
+Does your income generating activity has a limiting factor?
 Could you reduce or eliminate the bottleneck?